JULIELab/jcore-pipeline-modules/README.md

 Opening the file, there are two `<runner>` elements.
 The first is named `CPERunner`, the second one `DuccRunner`.
-One of those should be removed before running the pipeline as otherwise both runners will be called, leading to errors witht he `DuccRunner` which would require further configuration.
+One of those should be removed before running the pipeline as otherwise both runners will be called, leading to errors with the `DuccRunner` which would require further configuration.

 We will stick to the `CPERunner` for the remainder of this documentation.
 The `DuccRunner` section should be rather self-explanatory for users familiar with [UIMA DUCC](https://uima.apache.org/doc-uimaducc-whatitam.html).